The Four Horsemen of the Apocalypse (1962 film)

 The Four Horsemen of the Apocalypse is a 1962 American drama film directed by Vincente Minnelli and starring Glenn Ford, Ingrid Thulin, Charles Boyer, Lee J. Cobb, Paul Lukas, Yvette Mimieux, Karl Boehm and Paul Henreid.
 It is loosely based on the 1916 novel by Vicente Blasco Ibáñez, which had been filmed in 1921 with Rudolph Valentino.
 Unlike the first film, it was a critical and commercial disaster, which contributed greatly to the financial problems of MGM.

+It was one of several very expensive films made by MGM in the early 1960s following the success of Ben-Hur.

 Plot

-In 1936, Madariaga is the 80-year-old patriarch of a cattle ranch in Argentina.
+In 1938, Madariaga is the 80-year-old patriarch of a cattle ranch in Argentina.
 His two grandsons are Julio, whose father Marcelo is French, and Heinrich, whose father Karl is German.
 When Heinrich returns home from studying in Germany to reveal he has become a Nazi, Madariaga slaps him and predicts that the Four Horsemen of the Apocalypse (Conquest, War, Pestilence, and Death) will soon devastate the earth.
 He runs outside into a storm with visions of the four horsemen and then dies in Julio's arms.